bytesource/with_validations/README.md

                         :with_pinyin => false,
                         :thread_count => 10,           # Key in OPTIONS, but not part of the block.
                         :not_listed => 'some value')   # Not part of the block
-# ArgumentError "The following keys are not supported: not_listed"
+# Exception: The following keys are not supported: not_listed
 ````

 ## Documentation